shearichard/django-react-todo-demo/README.md

 # Using Next.js or React with Django

-This project for use in workshops etc to demonstrate an 'end-to-end' experience of using React and Nextjs, on the front end (there are two different front ends), and Django on the backend.
+This project for use in workshops etc to demonstrate an 'end-to-end' experience of using [React](https://react.dev/) and [Nextjs](https://nextjs.org/docs), on the front end (there is a choice of front ends), and [Django](https://www.djangoproject.com/) on the backend.

 ![Screenshot of nextjs frontend.](doco_assets/README.md-assets/nextjs-home-splash.png)